 Possible risk factors for concurrent PTSD and NCD

 One common shared risk factor for the development of PTSD and NCD is the presence of a mild traumatic brain injury (mTBI).
-Most research on TBI and PTSD suggests that experiencing mTBI places one at greater risk for PTSD and NCD.
-For example, among injured patients admitted to a trauma hospital, those who sustained a mild TBI were 1.92 times more likely to have PTSD than those injured without a mild TBI (6).
-Similarly, in a sample of soldiers three to four months after returning from deployment to Iraq, 43.9% who reported loss of consciousness met criteria for PTSD compared with 16.2% who sustained other physical injury and 9.1% who were not injured (7).
-While it is well established that as TBIs become more severe the risk of cognitive impairment also increases (8), several studies have suggested that PTSD is less likely to occur in the context of moderate and severe, compared to mild, TBI possibly due to the hypothesized protective nature of loss of consciousness during or directly following a traumatic event (9,10).
+Most research on TBI and PTSD suggests that experiencing mTBI places one at greater risk for PTSD and NCD (4).
+For example, among injured patients admitted to a trauma hospital, those who sustained a mild TBI were 1.92 times more likely to have PTSD than those injured without a mild TBI (5).
+Similarly, in a sample of U.S. soldiers 3 to 4 months after returning from deployment to Iraq, 43.9% who reported loss of consciousness (due to injury) met criteria for PTSD compared with 16.2% who sustained other physical injury and 9.1% who were not injured (6).
+While it is well established that as TBIs become more severe the risk of cognitive impairment also increases (7), several studies have suggested that PTSD is less likely to occur in the context of moderate and severe, compared to mild, TBI possibly due to the hypothesized protective nature of loss of consciousness during or directly following a traumatic event (8,9).

 Substance use also may increase the risk for both NCDs and PTSD.
-A recent study found that Veterans with substance use disorder (SUD) who were residents of a VA residential nursing home had higher rates of PTSD, dementia, and physical problems compared to those without SUD (11).
+One study found that Veterans with substance use disorder (SUD) who were residents of a VA residential nursing home had higher rates of PTSD, dementia, and physical problems compared to those without SUD (10).

 Back to Top